 In July, the State House will be writing its own rulebook.
 We’re fighting to change the broken, anti-democratic rules.
 Together, we can make the State House the People’s House.
 Will you join us?

 Sign up here to join your District Team and get plugged into the organizing happening in your area.

 As Massachusetts residents, we know that our state house is not working for us.
 Year after year, policies that the majority of people in this state support and need in order to thrive are voted down without a public vote, or stalled indefinitely.
 This is true of vital legislation such as immigrant protections, Medicare for All, increasing voting access, ending wage theft, and so much more.

 Why is it that, despite a Democratic supermajority, the State House fails to pass widely popular and desperately needed legislation?

-- It's difficult to know what's going on in the State House, and advocate for the bills we care about.
+It's difficult to know what's going on in the State House, and advocate for the bills we care about.

 Our representatives are more accountable to corporate lobbyists and the Speaker of the House than to their districts.

 Democracy only works if everyday people are able to access and influence their government.

-Constituents are united behind the need for a more transparent and accessible state house.
-By activating this support to call for transparency, accountability and shared power in the state house rulebook, we can win a state house that truly works for all of us.
+Constituents are united behind the need for a more transparent and accessible State House.
+By activating this support to call for transparency, accountability and shared power in the State House rulebook, we can win a State House that truly works for all of us.